m0hss/thabtsassi.me/src/pages/index.md

 <br />

 Hi, I am **Thabt Sassi**, an IT professional and open source enthusiast with experience in software development, system maintenance, and technical support.
-I combine strong troubleshooting abilities with practical backend and web development skills, and I am currently based in Brussels.
+I combine strong troubleshooting abilities with practical backend and frontend development skills, and I am currently based in Brussels.

-I recently completed a mission at [Clevertech Consulting](https://www.clevertech-france.fr/), working on a SaaS platform where I contributed to both backend and frontend development, and later focused on application support, improving reliability, and resolving issues.
+I recently completed a mission at [Clevertech France](https://www.clevertech-france.fr/), working on a SaaS platform where I contributed to both backend and frontend development, and later focused on application support, improving reliability, and resolving issues.

 My expertise includes: